Starmer preparing for trade war as Trump tariffs on UK ‘look inevitable’

 “The conversations we are having are good and productive but you never know until you know,” the minister added.

-Direct tariff or not, the UK will still be harmed because trade barriers imposed against the EU and Canada and other trading partners “will have a significant impact on supply chains”.
+Direct tariffs or not, the UK will still be harmed because trade barriers imposed against the EU, Canada and other trading partners “will have a significant impact on supply chains”.

 Talks started last week on the main strands of a UK/US trade deal with Mr Reynolds meeting his American counterpart Howard Lutnick.